+Collective (enterprise) agreement1

-Collective (enterprise) agreement 1 An agreement made at your workplace or firm between your employer and either a union or a group of employees.
+An agreement made at your workplace or firm between your employer and either a union or a group of employees.

 It may sometimes be known as an Enterprise Agreement.

-Individual agreement (or contract) 2 Combination of collective / enterprise agreement and individual agreement This will apply in those cases where you are covered by a collective (i.e. enterprise) agreement, but are paid above the rate specified 3 in that agreement.
-Paid exactly the Award rate 4 None of the above Other arrangement (please describe)
+An agreement (or contract)

+Combination of collective / enterprise agreement and individual agreement

+Paid exactly the Award rate4

+None of the above8

+Other arrangement (please describe)

-If you are an independent contractor or freelance worker, you:
+If you are an independent contractor, you: